Page: Carters Lane Baptist Church

 It has seen the phenomenal growth of Lapal as a residential community and has became the spiritual home of many within the locality.
 It is a landmark within Lapal.

-In 2011 the church celebrated 200 years with a series of events.
+In 2011 the church celebrated 200 years with a series of events that reflected what we had achieved and our hopes for the future.

 The church remains family centred and continues to provide pastoral and practical help for the people of Lapal and beyond.